DiyMediaServer

 Restrict user access

-Limit SSH access to specific users or groups instead of allowing everyone:
+Limit SSH to specific users or groups instead of allowing every account on the box:

 AllowUsers youruser

-After making these changes, restart the SSH service to apply them:
+After making these changes, restart SSH to apply them:

 sudo systemctl restart ssh